Framework of Actions for the follow-up to the Programme of Action of the ICPD Beyond 2014

-The ICPD Beyond 2014 Global Report is the culmination of a landmark UN review of progress, gaps, challenges and emerging issues in relation to the ICPD Programme of Action.
+The Framework of Actions for the follow-up to the Programme of Action of the ICPD Beyond 2014 (also known as Global Review Report) is the culmination of a landmark UN review of progress, gaps, challenges and emerging issues in relation to the ICPD Programme of Action.
 It gathers data from 176 member states, alongside inputs from civil society and comprehensive academic research.

 All of this provides compelling evidence that strongly reinforces the groundbreaking focus of the ICPD which places human rights and individual dignity at the heart of development and recognizes that the realization of individual rights and capabilities is a driver for all areas of development.
 The report provides vital support for member states continued commitment to ICPD and asserts the programme's relevance to the Post-2015 development agenda.